 It’s been reported that Flint Coney founder Simion Brayan visited a lunch counter in Rochester, New York.
 This was likely while he was in Buffalo after his second immigration in 1921.
 He reportedly ordered what they called a “coney island”, then was quoted as saying it was “practically tasteless … unfit for a young man whose palate was accustomed to the hardy cuisine of southeast Europe … They used ground beef, a little chili powder, a little paprika, but it had no taste.”
 Thinking back to the Macedonian goulash he’d eaten back in Boufi, which contained beef heart and occasionally beef kidney, all in a beef suet base, he determined he could make a better coney sauce based on the heartiness of that Macedonian dish.

 The region of Rochester, New York, was well-known for Feltman’s Red Hot, which is a frankfurter.
 This area is even more well-known for a more local Wiesswurst-like sausage offering known as a “White Hot.”
 The White Hot was originally made from lesser-quality and less expensive meats and fillers than the Red Hot, although they’re now made with higher-quality ingredients.
-Restaurants in the Rochester area serve both the Red Hot and the White Hot, which are both topped with a dry sauce that’s remarkably similar in consistency to the later Flint Coney sauce.
+Restaurants in the Rochester area serve both the Red Hot and the White Hot.

 What’s most important to note about the White Hot is that, on some menus in Rochester and the Syracuse areas, it is sometimes referred to as a “coney”.
 But on others, it is not.
 For example, Heid’s of Liverpool outside Syracuse, opened in 1886 and at its current location since 1917, lists the White Hot as a “coney” on their menu.
 Also, the Hofmann Sausage Company in Syracuse has produced their “coney” White Hot since 1932, recently renaming the product on the label as the “Snappy Griller”.
 The sausage is not referred to as a “coney island”, but the implied genealogy of the name from Coney Island in New York City is there because of Feltman’s Red Hot being listed on those same restaurant menus in the area.